 (5) An interception terminates the offensive team chances.
-The offensive team loses all positive yardage gained but retains any points scored.
+The offensive team is credited with positive yardage gained to point of the last snap prior to the interception.
 The defense may not advance the interception.
 Play stops.

 (6) Winner of the Tie Breaker shall be given one point.